felipekriffel/EITx/fenicsx-docker-installation-and-setting.md

 # FENICSX DOCKER INSTALLING AND SETTING

+This file explains procedures used to install and set an Docker enviroment for work with Fenicsx.

 Docker may be installed on Ubuntu simply using apt with apt install docker.
 However, it is installed by default needing root permissions.
 Following procedure may be made to grant permissions:
 - [https://docs.docker.com/engine/install/linux-postinstall/]
 - [https://docs.docker.com/engine/install/linux-postinstall/]

+## Creating Fenicsx Container

 Dolfinx/Fenicsx has a docker image available on the online Docker image repository, that may be installed and run locally through a docker container.